DominikN/ros2_docker_examples/README.md

 ![without docker](docs/screenshot.png)

-## [Sollution 2] Connect container on your laptop with turtlesim in the ROSject
+## [Solution 2] Connect container on your laptop with turtlesim in the ROSject

 ![without docker](docs/fig5-sollution.png)